-Our quarterly operating results have varied significantly in the past and will vary significantly in the future, which makes it difficult for us to predict our future operating results.
+As a result of the foregoing factors, our future operating results are difficult to predict.
 In particular, we anticipate that the size of customer orders may increase as we continue to focus on larger business accounts and sales to governmental entities.
 A delay in the recognition of revenue, even from just one account, may have a significant negative impact on our results of operations for a given period.
 In the past, a significant portion of our sales have been realized near the end of a quarter.
 Accordingly, a delay in an anticipated sale past the end of a particular quarter may negatively impact our results of operations for that quarter.
 Furthermore, we base our decisions regarding our operating expenses on anticipated revenue trends, and our expense levels are relatively fixed.
 Consequently, if revenue levels fall below our expectations, our net income (loss) will decrease (increase) because only a small portion of our expenses vary with our revenues.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations."

 We believe that period-to-period comparisons of our results of operations are not meaningful and should not be relied upon as indicators of future performance.
 Our operating results will likely be below the expectations of securities analysts and investors in some future quarter or quarters.
-Our failure to meet these expectations will likely seriously harm the market price of our common stock.
+Our failure to meet such expectations will likely seriously harm the market price of our common stock.

-WE HAVE INCURRED LOSSES AND WE EXPECT TO INCUR SIGNIFICANT FUTURE OPERATING EXPENSES AND LOSSES.
+WE HAVE INCURRED LOSSES AND WE EXPECT SIGNIFICANT FUTURE OPERATING EXPENSES AND LOSSES.

 We have experienced operating losses in each quarterly and annual period since inception.
-We incurred net losses of \$330,000 for the period from February 26, 1996, inception, to September 30, 1996, \$1.5 million for the year ended September 30, 1997 and \$3.7 million for the year ended September 30, 1998.
+We incurred net losses of \$330,000 for the period from February 26, 1996, inception, to September 30, 1996,

+\$1.5 million for the year ended September 30, 1997 and \$3.7 million for the year ended September 30, 1998.
 As of March 31, 1999, we had an accumulated deficit of \$10.6 million, and we expect to incur significant losses in the future.